 Lay summaries offer researchers opportunities to increase the visibility and accessibility of their research and thus invite public dialogue.
 As a way to promote science communication, many open access journals, public policy institutes, and granting agencies require researchers to provide summaries of their studies for non-specialists.
 But how do experts communicate specialized research to non-specialist audiences, and why?

 Literature reviews accomplish several purposes for scholars.
 In the introduction to a research article or thesis chapter, for example, writers review relevant research in order to establish a research gap or articulate a problem or need that the current study addresses.
 But how do writers summarize the scholarly conversation already underway and, then, join that conversation?

 This workshop introduces researchers to the typical structure of literature reviews, while accounting for variation in communicative purposes, audiences, and disciplinarity.
 Participants will write or revise a section of a literature review during dedicated writing time.

 Statements of Teaching Philosophy: Writing

-Increasingly, faculty positions in both research and teaching streams require a statement of teaching philosophy as one component of a teaching portfolio or dossier.
+Increasingly, faculty positions in research and teaching streams require a statement of teaching philosophy as one component of a teaching portfolio or dossier.
 Teaching statements reflect personal beliefs about teaching and learning, but also reflect disciplinary cultures and institutional structures and norms in a particular context.
 Research shows that one of the central questions the teaching statement addresses for readers is, why do I teach?
 Furthermore, the teaching statement must demonstrate how the pedagogical approaches are actualized in practice, in the classroom.

 This workshop grounds the discussion of typical organizational and stylistic features of the teaching statement in several real world examples from diverse disciplines.
 As well, the workshop includes dedicated time for participants to revise a statement of teaching philosophy and receive feedback from the facilitator.
 Therefore, the workshop is most useful for those with a draft teaching statement underway.

 Writing in the STEM Disciplines